 JEWISH CAUSES: When Brin came with his family to the United States to escape anti-semitism, he received help from the Hebrew Immigrant Aid Society (HIAS).
 He later returned the favor with a $1 million donation to the organization.
 Brin has sat on the HIAS board and also set up a blog on the site, called My Story, to encourage immigrants to share their experiences.

 LOOKING FORWARD: Brin is still very much engaged in business but should be watched for greater giving down the line.
-While the former couple have given in tandem through the Brin Wojcicki Foundation, according to tax returns, a few years ago the foundation directed $275 million to a new vehicle called the Anne Wojcicki Foundation, which may indicate that Brin may be ready to deepen and personalize his own giving.
+While the former couple have given in tandem through the Brin Wojcicki Foundation, Sergey and Anne also appear to be deepening and personalizing their own giving.
+Expect Brin's own Sergey Brin Family Foundation to ramp up giving in the coming years.